mikke555/FastAPI-starter/README.md

 # FastAPI-starter

-A FastAPI starter template with SQLAlchemy, Alembic migrations, and a PostgreSQL database running in Docker.
+A FastAPI starter template with async SQLAlchemy 2, Alembic migrations, and a PostgreSQL database running in Docker.

 ## Requirements